8167 - BIOCHEMISTRY AND MOLECULAR BIOLOGY

-The interaction with the teacher, the self-assessment tests, and the teaching material (lesson and exercise slides) will provide the student with the tools necessary for the fruitful, reasoned and non-mnemonic learning of the discipline.
+The interaction with the teacher, the self-assessment tests, and the teaching material (lesson slides, online exercises) will provide the student with the tools necessary for the fruitful, reasoned and non-mnemonic learning of the discipline.

 Basic scientific knowledge of Chemistry, Propedeutical Biochemistry, Biology and Genetics.

 Introduction to biochemistry (biomolecules; water effect on dissolved biomolecules; weak interactions in aqueous systems).

 Structure and function of carbohydrates (monosaccharides, disaccharides, polysaccharides; proteoglycans, glycoproteins and glycolipids).

 Structure and function of lipid (fatty acids, storage lipids, structural lipids in membranes, cholesterol; lipids with specific biological activity; fat-soluble vitamins; lipoproteins).